Skype for Business Online features

 Federation and public IM connectivity

-Skype for Business external connectivity (federation) enables a Skype for Business user to connect with users in other organizations that use Skype for Business as well as those that host their own Skype for Business Server on-premises.
+Skype for Business external connectivity (federation) lets Skype for Business users connect with users in other organizations that use Skype for Business, as well as those that host their own Skype for Business Server on premises.
 Federated contacts can see presence, communicate by using IM, and make Skype-to-Skype audio and video calls.
 All federated communications are encrypted between the IM systems using access proxy servers.
 Microsoft does not control encryption after messages are passed to the federated partner's network (if the partner is federated with an on-premises Skype for Business Server or third-party network).

 Skype for Business external connectivity requires the consent and correct configuration of both parties of the federation relationship.
-After the federation is set up by the administrators of both sides, users in each company can see presence and communicate with users in the other company.
-Federation in Office 365 is only supported between other Skype for Business environments, with appropriately configured Access Proxy or Edge servers.
-To learn more about Edge server configuration, see Components required for external user access in Skype for Business Server 2015.
+After the federation is set up by the administrators of both sides, users in each organization can see presence and communicate with users in the other organization.
+Federation is only supported between other Skype for Business environments, with appropriately configured Access Proxy or Edge servers.
+To learn more about Edge server configuration, see Components required for external user access in Lync Server 2013.

 Skype for Business Online meetings

-Users can start or join an ad-hoc Skype for Business Meeting with just a few clicks in the Skype for Business client or in Office.
+Users can start or join an ad-hoc Skype for Business meeting easily in the Skype for Business client or in Office.
 Skype for Business lets users escalate simple instant messaging conversations or email conversations to PC-based, multiparty (three or more users) audio and video meetings with shared desktops, applications, and documents.

 Skype for Business multiparty audio provides users with an adaptive audio codec for optimal performance under varying bandwidth conditions, visual call and roster controls, network quality indicator, and powerful user management features (for example, drag and drop a participant name to add them to a meeting).